lofar-astron/factor/doc/source/facetselfcal.rst

 Self-calibration cycle
 ----------------------
 The general self-calibration cycle is described here.
-Modification to this cycle are described in later steps.
+Modifications to this cycle are described in later steps.

 Input